inex/ixp-manager-docs-md/docs/features/manrs.md

 ![MANRS Example](img/manrs-google.png)

-This information is updated daily via the [cronjobs.md](task scheduler).
+This information is updated daily via the [task scheduler](cronjobs.md).
 If you want to run it manually, run this Artisan command:

 ```sh
 $ php artisan ixp-manager:update-in-manrs -vv